gep13/gep13/input/blog/configure-dns-settings-for-office-365.md

 **_Manual Lync 2010 Configuration_**

 With the help of Ian, I was able to set up Lync 2010 manually, to prove that it worked at all.
-This was done by going into Lync and selecting Tools | Options, and from there click “Advanced…”
+This was done by going into Lync and selecting Tools | Options, and from there click “Advanced...”

 [![image](http://www.gep13.co.uk/blog/wp-content/uploads/2011/05/image_thumb5.png)](http://www.gep13.co.uk/blog/wp-content/uploads/2011/05/image5.png)